tropit/IronGlry/README.md

 ----------

 The gallery remember the client last view (Searching value, sorting or resultPerPage) for his next time.

-** For testing the plugin in recommand the use the function clearAllStroge() in glryCtrl (clearing ngLocalStorage - if you want to changing attributes, in some of the cases you will need that.
+** For testing the plugin in recommand to use the function clearAllStroge() in glryCtrl (clearing ngLocalStorage - if you want to changing attributes, in some of the cases you will need that to get updated values)